The Christensen Fund Details Indigenous Peoples and Local Communities Pledge Commitments

 3. Being accountable by providing regular updates on our grantmaking, how we are engaging with other signatories, and how we are encouraging the participation of Indigenous peoples throughout the five years of the pledge.

 To honor the self determination and the rights of Indigenous Peoples as affirmed by the UNDRIP, The Christensen Fund is providing direct support to organizations and community partners whose work and ways of life sustain and protect tropical forests.
-Below is a list of the organizations we have supported to date of which 77% are Indigenous-led organizations and 77% are unrestricted grants.
+Below is a list of the organizations we have supported to date of which 76.62% are Indigenous-led organizations, and 89.78% of the grants offer unrestricted and flexible funding.
 100% of the organizational support that The Christensen Fund provides is for the benefit of Indigenous Peoples.
+Grants (or portions thereof) that support this pledge made in 2024 as of August 19 total $3,842,500.00 to the following partner organizations:

-Grants (or portions thereof) that support this pledge made in 2024 total $5,336,000 to the following partner organizations:
+Grants (or portions thereof) that support this pledge made in 2023 total $5,336,000 to the following partner organizations:

 Grants (or portions thereof) that support this pledge made in 2022 total $5,495,000 to the following partner organizations: